robertojunior/TwitterClientTest/README.md

 * ButterKnife to bind views and avoid repeated calls to findViewById and write a fast and clean code
 * Dagger to Dependency Injection and make write tests easier
 * Mockito and Power Mock to mock objets for test
-* Realm to save favorite tweets
+* Realm to save favorites tweets